AdaCore/training_material/courses/comprehensive_rust_training/130_memory_management/07_drop.rst

    -  This can be useful for objects that do some work on :rust:`drop`: releasing locks, closing files, etc.

-Discussion points:
+.. container:: speakernote

    -  Why doesn't :rust:`Drop::drop` take :rust:`self`?

       -  Short-answer: If it did, :rust:`std::mem::drop` would be called at the end of the block, resulting in another call to :rust:`Drop::drop`, and a stack overflow!

    -  Try replacing :rust:`drop(a)` with :rust:`a.drop()`.